Health-Education-England/tis-microservice-template/README.md

  - Update copyright year in [TemplateApplication].
  - Update copyright year in [TemplateApplicationTest].
  - Update this README.
+ - Sentry:
     - Set up Sentry project.
     - Provide `SENTRY_DSN` and `SENTRY_ENVIRONMENT` as environmental variables
    during deployment.
+ - Sonar:
     - Add repository to SonarCloud.
     - Add SonarCloud API key to repository secrets.
  - Add repository to Dependabot.
  - Update the references to `tis-template` and port number in [task-definition].
+ - Github settings:
    - Update manage access in GitHub settings.
+   - Enable Environments > Environment protection rules

 ## Workflow
 The `CI/CD Workflow` is triggered on push to any branch.